suzuki-shunsuke/generator-ss-standard-version/README.md

 # generator-ss-standard-version

-> yeoman generator to install [standard-version](https://github.com/conventional-changelog/standard-version)
+[yeoman generator](http://yeoman.io/) to install [standard-version](https://github.com/conventional-changelog/standard-version) and [validate-commit-msg](https://github.com/conventional-changelog/validate-commit-msg) and [husky](https://github.com/typicode/husky) and set git's commitmsg hook.

 ## What does this generator do?